w3c/cogai/minimalist.md

 Whilst the limitation of buffers to single chunks may seem like a drawback when it comes to working with collections of facts, this is easily overcome.
 The rule language provides direct support for iterating over chunks with a given type and matching properties.
 Beyond that, modules can support a variety of graph algorithms which can be invoked from rule actions.

 For RDF, the SPARQL query language provides for powerful queries over RDF triples.
 This includes the ability to carry out set operations over collections of triples.
 In principle, similar queries can be expressed using chunks and interpreted by a graph algorithm exposed by the module.
 The query can be pre-built or constructed dynamically, one chunk at a time.
 It could further express an operation to be performed over selected chunks.
 A further possibility is store the results as a set of chunks for iteration using rules.
+Whilst SPARQL operates over sets of triples, a further idea is to use chunks to describe transition networks that operate over sub-graphs, analogous to SHACL.

 ## Iterating over matching chunks